 As we stated we prefer to visit the caverns as part of the Standard attractions.

 Once you have picked your Premium then it’s time to look at the standard attractions, of course, you do not need to choose beforehand or go in any order, you don’t even HAVE to pick a Premium, but it makes sense.
-We just think it’s best to consider them this way round as the premium pick is your most important.
+We just think it’s best to consider them this way around as the premium pick is your most important.

 There are a lot of options for the Standard Attraction and we take a look at our favorite below.